Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Description
 --------- | -------
-passNew1 | New password.
+passwordNew1 | New password.
-passNew2 | New password confirmation.
+passwordNew2 | New password confirmation.
-passOld | Old password to prove action is intentional (and not performed by someone else when actual users leaves an open form).
+passwordOld | Old password to prove action is intentional (and not performed by someone else when actual users leaves an open form).

 ### Response Parameters